 Energy efficiency is a big concern for everyone, including large companies.
 Residents and utility companies alike are starting to invest in solar installations in Texas.
 And- surprising as it may be- even massive companies like Shell Energy are starting to look into installing solar.
 In fact, Shell Energy is working with Facebook to purchase electricity from Prospero Solar Farm.
 Shell has signed a power purchase agreement lasting 12 years with Facebook.
 Both companies will share the solar investment tax credits from the solar systems.
 Hopefully, this move will generate an even bigger boost for solar in Texas.

-Sunpro Solar has helped thousands of homeowners make the switch to solar in Texas.
+Sunpro Solar has helped thousands of homeowners make the switch to solar.
 Start saving today and learn how solar can help your home become energy independent.